CBD Frequently Asked Questions:

 In numerous studies, CBD has been demonstrated to be a safe and effective drug.

-It has the potential to improve numerous medical conditions from acne to epilepsy and chronic pain, with very few side effects, if any at all.
+It has the potential to improve numerous conditions with very few side effects, if any at all.

 While side effects are not common, they can happen.
 Some side effects you may experience with CBD are lightheadedness, dry mouth[ix], upset stomach, diarrhea, and sedation.